9 Foods with Hidden Gluten Ingredients

 hidden gluten in cosmetics

-As a tiny morning tasty makeup for women suffering gluten sensitivity, lip balm may not be the right choice, in addition, other products including stamps glue and envelopes.
+As a tiny morning tasty makeup for women suffering from gluten sensitivity, lip balm may not be the right choice, in addition, other products include stamps glue, and envelopes.

 Non-popular grains containing gluten:

-• Emmer: used for preparing biscuits, pasta and added crushed to soups to give flavor.
+• Emmer: used for preparing biscuits, and pasta and added crushed to soups to give flavor.

 • Semolina: widely used to prepare pasta and couscous.